 Pop on your noise cancellation headphone or your ear buds and play musics or sounds that would drown out the noise and would serve as your sleeping aid.

 Sleep Stream 2 is a great sleep inducer app that offers a specially designed binaural beats that can be intergrated into the sound experience.

 Tip: Consider waking up 45 minutes before you land, you would have enough time to use the restroom and gather your things.
 Try to ask the attendant to pour you a cup of coffee so that you could walk off the plane fully awake.

 Carry your gadgets fully charged, if you are flying on a low cost airline you won’t have an Inflight Entertainment.
 Carry your gadgets in your hand carry, so that you can use it whenever you want.
 Have a power pack to keep your gadgets powered up throughout the flight.

-Tip: Most of the airlines offering an Inflight entertainment system have a USB output mounted right next to the screen in front of the seat or in the arm-rest.
+Tip: Most airlines offering an Inflight entertainment system do have a USB output mounted right next to the screen in front of the seat or in the arm-rest.
 If you want a power socket, you may look for one under your seat.

 Dress For Comfort:

 Consider wearing loose fitted clothes and layers, like a T-shirt with a sweater or sweatshirt over it.
 The temperature in the cabin could change as per the altitude.
 Avoid wearing tight clothes which would make you more uncomfortable.
 Bring a pair of socks, and keep your feet warm and cozy.
 Make sure they are loose enough that you don’t end up with elastic band marks on your legs.

 Tip: Consider carrying a spare set of cloth on your carry-on bag, you can walk in to the lavatory inside the aircraft and change before landing.

 If you’re planning to sleep, make sure your fastened seat belt is visible over your clothing or blanket.
 This way, the flight attendants won’t have to wake you up while the seat belt sign goes on.